Updated on March 23, 2023.

 5. To the point

-Product tours are a great way to boost your sales, customer onboarding, or employee success—but only if they’re done right.
+Product tours are a great way to improve your marketing, boost your sales, customer onboarding, or employee success—but only if they’re done right.

-Here are a few tips if you want to make a product tour that converts.
+Here are a few tips to help you make sure your product tours convert.

 1. Make it interactive

-If you do that, your prospect will look like this:
+If you do that, your prospect will do this:

-Instead, use a platform (like Walnut) that gives users an interactive experience where they can try the new product or new features for themselves as they explore them.
-Give them the full product experience that’ll leave them looking like this:
+Instead, use a demo platform (like Walnut) that gives users an interactive experience where they can try the new product or new features for themselves as they explore them.

 2. Personalize it

-Nothing attracts my attention more than my very own name.
-And a product tour that is personalized just for me is something that’ll deeply impact my likelihood to engage.
+And a product tour that is personalized just for us is something that’ll deeply impact our likelihood to engage.

 3. Lead with value